Revised August 2016

 Please direct any questions on “Citizen Scientists”, the Departmental “Engaging the Next Generation” Play, Learn, Serve, and Work goals, or the associated quarterly reports requirements to Melinda Gaber, Bureau Coordinator - Engaging the Next Generation APG and Secretarial Priority, at 703-648-4439 or email@example.com.

 Yes.
 Volunteers may operate Government-owned or –leased vehicles if they possess a valid state driver's license, are at least 18 years of age, and complete the 8-hour Defensive Driving Training.
 For further information, please refer to the Volunteer for Science Handbook, Chapter 6.
 General Guidelines at http://www.usgs.gov/humancapital/sw/documents/volunteerhandbook.pdf.

 Yes.
 Payment may be authorized if a manager or supervisor determines that specific training is required to perform the duties of the volunteer assignment; e.g., safety training, and that the benefits of the volunteer service outweigh the training costs.

 Yes.
 Volunteers are subject to at least a minimum of a fingerprint check if they will be working less than 180 days.
 A successful fingerprint check will allow the volunteer to obtain a temporary access badge.
-If the volunteer will be working more than 180 days, please contact your Security Office.
-Contact information is available on the internal only USGS Security Organization page.
+If the volunteer will be working more than 180 days, please contact your Security Office at http://internal.usgs.gov/ops/security/oso.html.

 Volunteers are covered under the Federal Employees Compensation Act, 5 U.S.C.
 Chapter 81, which authorizes compensation for work-related injuries.
 Volunteers are, also, covered under the Federal Tort Claims Act, which protects them from liability for injury or damage to others while they are acting within the scope of their assigned duties.
 For further information please refer to the Volunteer for Science Handbook, Chapter 5.
 Volunteer Benefits and Protections.